Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Datasets and performance criteria

 In the TIM10 case, in order to select the key images within a sequence, we calculated the intra-face motion intensity induced by the expressions.
 To avoid considering images where head movement is more pronounced than information relating to the facial expression, we have dissociated the movement from the rigid parts of the face (contour, nose) and from the dynamic facial elements (eyebrow, eyes, mouth).
 The movement between two successive images can be calculated as follows:

 where $\Delta_{E}$, and $\Delta_{M}$ represent the motion intensity in the dynamic regions of the face (eyebrows, eyes, mouth) between the two images $t_{1}$ and $t_{2}$, while $\Delta_{H}$ represents the motion intensity in the rigid regions of the face (nose, contour).
+The intensity of the rigid regions corresponds to the ratio of white pixels calculated in these regions.
+The more the head moves, the more the ratio is important.
 Following this rule, if the face is not affected by any variations ($\Delta_{H}$ = $\Delta_{E}$ = $\Delta_{M}$ = 0) or if the head movement is too large ($\Delta_{H} > \Delta_{E} + \Delta_{M}$), the value obtained will be low, implying that the associated image is not significant.
 An illustration of the key images selection process is shown in Figure \ref{fig:curve}.
 We select the $n$ key images where the delta has changed the most between two successive images during the sequence (corresponding to the green segments in Figure \ref{fig:curve}).